 File a Priority Mail Claim Online at USPS.com

-- Navigate to the USPS claims login.
+- Go to the USPS claims login page.
 Sign in with your USPS.com account information or register for a new account.

 - Enter the shipment tracking or label number.
 Tracking numbers are 22 numbers long.

 - Get Form 1000 by calling 1-800-332-0317, option 1.

 - Complete the form and follow mailing instructions.